PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Algorithm is application configuration: Changing to ML-DSA-65 requires changing application code

-- Vendor lock-in: Application knows vendor API, can't easily switch
+- Vendor lock-in: Application knows vendor API — can't switch without rewriting

-- No testing capability: Can't route 10 percent to new algorithm to test
+- No incremental testing: Can't route 10% to new algorithm to test safely

-- Deployment complexity: Algorithm change = application deployment = change window = risk
+- Deployment risk: Algorithm change = application deployment = change window = 3AM risk

 ACME_CLIENT.request_certificate(